 What do you do about mail?

 Almost everything I have is set up to be paperless (credit cards; bank statements), so my mail needs are pretty minor.
-When I do need to include an address or receive paper mail, I mostly use my best friend’s address and she’s kind enough to let me know if something important comes in.
+When I do need to include an address or receive paper mail, I use my best friend’s address.

-Other nomads I know, including my partner, use mail services that receive your mail and scan and send to you by email or shred at your request.
-This is the one Chad uses.
+Other nomads I know use mail services that receive your mail and scan and send to you by email or shred at your request.
+This is the one a friend uses.

 As for things I need to receive myself, I usually stay long enough in one place to have packages and important stuff mailed directly to me or to a friend in a city I’m about to visit.

 I gave up my cell phone after a few months of travel and use Skype and Zoom for most of my calls with both clients and friends.
 I also currently use a free phone number app on my tablet.
 In exchange for the occasional ugly pop-up ad when I open the app, I have the ability to call and text clients and family in the US for free.